DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/README.md

 - Must withstand normal industrial conditions
 - If current part is correct, then gripper will hold
 - If current part is incorrect, an alarm will be triggered
+- The system will only be trained to detect 2 parts for the sake of the project, but more can be added

 # SELECTED HARDWARE, API, AND TOOLS
 - ACS712 current sensor (2x)